nickredding/cordova-plugin-apple-watch-link/README.md

 //	Upon return, userInfo.TIMESTAMP contains the unique numeric
 //	timestamp that can be used to refer to the transfer.
 ```
 User information transfers are normally acknowledged by the receiving end, at which point the success function is invoked.
 However, if ```null``` is provided for the success parameter, the transfer will be sent without acknowledgement.
-For this behaviour you must use the traditional Cordova plugin call.
+For this behavior  you must use the traditional Cordova plugin call.

 A transfer that is sent with acknowledgement will block subsequent transfers (acknowledged or not) until it is acknowledged or flushed due to an error or session reset.

 Note that regardless of acknowledgement, transfers are sent and delivered in the order in which they are dispatched.

 watchLink.sendUserInfo adds the key ```TIMESTAMP``` to the userInfo object which contains a unique timestamp representing the transfer.
 Note that if userInfo contains an existing key ```TIMESTAMP``` it will be overwritten with the timestamp.
-This value can be used to query the status of the transfer, and cancel the tranfer if desired.
-The value of this key can be retrived from the supplied userInfo object immedately upon return from the function invocation.
+This value can be used to query the status of the transfer, and cancel the transfer if desired.
+The value of this key can be retrieved from the supplied userInfo object immediately upon return from the function invocation.

 The userInfo object received by the counterpart app will include keys ```TIMESTAMP```, ```SESSION``` and ```ACK```.
 If the original userInfo object contains any of these keys they will be overwritten.